antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 #### Simple Examples

 Let’s start with a basic example.
 Suppose we have a vector UDF that adds 2 columns and returns the result.
-Traditionally, we’d have to use an Arrow RecordBatch.
+Traditionally, we’d have to use a RecordBatch.
 A RecordBatch is immutable, so adding 2 columns would require allocating a new column in the Arrow format and writing for loops to perform the computation.

 If we instead used the Microsoft.Data.Analysis DataFrame, we can write something along the lines of: `dataframe.ColumnA + dataframe.ColumnB`.
 Isn't that convenient!